LenAnderson/IMDB-Average-Ratings/README.md

 ## Note
 Make sure to set the "Run at" parameter to any value but "document-start" and "Default" in Tampermonkey Settings.

-Also check verify that the Includes match the https protocol (https://www.imdb.com/name/*).